swift-llvm and swift-clang

 - Convenience wrappers for LLVM bitcode.
 These are used by Swift's fork of Clang, as part of the implementation of APINotes (more on those below).

-- A specialization of the LLVM abstract data type
+of the LLVM abstract data type

 llvm::DenseMapInfo.
 This allows